Avastin (bevacizumab)

-Avastin (bevacizumab) is FDA-approved for treating several types of cancer and is one of the most commonly used anti-angiogenesis medications for cancers like colorectal and non-small cell lung cancer.[1]
+Avastin (bevacizumab) is an antiangiogenesis medication increasingly used to treat mesothelioma patients.
+It is most often used to treat colorectal and non-small cell lung cancer.[1]
 In early clinical trials, Avastin showed potential for extending the life expectancy of mesothelioma patients.
-Despite concerns about side effects, the National Comprehensive Cancer Network (NCCN) guidelines list Avastin as a key piece of early treatment for mesothelioma.[2]
+The National Comprehensive Cancer Network (NCCN) guidelines list Avastin as a key piece of early treatment for mesothelioma.[2]

 What Is Bevacizumab?